ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 :attr:`PROXIMITY <ansys.meshing.prime.SizingType.PROXIMITY>` parameter sizes based on the closeness of the surfaces or edges specified in the scope.
-This code shows how to use the :class:`ProximitySizingParams <ansys.meshing.prime.ProximitySizingParams>` class to specify the minimun and maximum size, growth rate, and the number of element per gap:
+This code shows how to use the :class:`ProximitySizingParams <ansys.meshing.prime.ProximitySizingParams>` class to specify the minimum and maximum size, growth rate, and the number of element per gap:

 .. code:: python